Rep. Wilson applauds decision to move forward with Savannah River Site nuke project

 “With two sites,” Wilson noted.
 “Thank you.”

-An ongoing review of defense capabilities, Austin noted, will factor into “what the appropriate number of sites ought to be.”
+An ongoing review of defense capabilities, Austin mentioned, will factor into “what the appropriate number of sites ought to be.”

 The Savannah River Plutonium Processing Facility is expected to cost between $6.9 billion and $11.1 billion, far more expensive than previously advertised, and could come to fruition between 2032 and 2035.
 At least 50 nuclear weapon cores will be produced at the Savannah River plant each year, officials have promised.